 Web personalization solutions have historically been difficult to use, priced only for the enterprise, and lack in capability and power.
-Many may personalize content for website visitors, but only on the next visit, not in real-time while the visitor is engaged on the website.
-Others only personalize basic elements on a marketing website, but do not allow personalization within modern Software-as-a-Service products or secure consumer web applications.
+Many may personalize content for website visitors, but only on the next visit, not in real time while the visitor is engaged on the website.
+Others only personalize basic elements on a marketing website, but do not allow personalization within modern SaaS products or secure consumer web applications.

-What use is writing about web personalization as “real-time marketing” if most businesses still see personalization as a major challenge (getting 60% of the vote in the aforementioned study as their organization’s top marketing challenge) and there not being a tangible solution available?
+What use is writing about web personalization as “real-time marketing” if most businesses still see personalization as a major challenge (getting 60% of the vote in the aforementioned study as their organization’s top marketing challenge) with no realistic solution available?

 It’s time web personalization gets an upgrade so that marketers from businesses of all sizes can reap the benefits of (the real) real-time marketing, and prompt the press to reconsider their recently popular definition.

 Evergage has created the first and only real-time web personalization platform that covers every point that marketers have been waiting for in a web personalization solution: